 The transposition of the CRD IV into Icelandic law is set to take place in separate amendments.
 The first amendment was introduced on 9 July 2015 by Act No. 57/2015, which amended the Act on Financial Undertakings No. 161/2002.
-This amendment includes the CRD IV's provisions on capital buffers and adopts for the Minister of Industries and Innovation a regulation implementing the provisions of the CRR and related technical standards.
-The second amendment was introduced on 21 September 2016 by Act No. 96/2016, which includes the CRD IV's provisions on capital requirements, supervisory review and evaluation process (SREP) and leverage ratios.
+This amendment includes the CRD IV provisions on capital buffers and adopts a regulation implementing the provisions of the CRR and related technical standards.
+The second amendment was introduced on 21 September 2016 by Act No. 96/2016, which includes the CRD IV provisions on capital requirements, supervisory review and evaluation process (SREP) and leverage ratios.
 On 6 March 2017 the Ministry Finance and Economic Affairs adopted Regulation No. 233/2017 on prudential requirements for financial undertakings, which implements the CRR No. 575/2013/EU.
 The third amendment, which was introduced on 9 May 2017 by Act No. 23/2017, further amended the Financial Undertakings Act and includes the CRD IV provision on whistle blowing.
-The fourth amendment which was introduced in June 2018 by Act No. 54/2018, and further amended the Financial Undertakings Act, includes provisions on supervision on a consolidated basis, prudential requirements on consolidated basis, supervisory collaboration among competent authorities in EU Member States, and rules in respect of large risk exposures.
+The fourth amendment which was introduced in June 2018 by Act No. 54/2018, and further amended the Financial Undertakings Act, includes provisions on supervision on a consolidated basis, prudential requirements on consolidated basis, supervisory collaboration among competent authorities in European Union Member States, and rules in respect of large risk exposures.
 Furthermore, the Act No. 54/2018 updates the legal basis for implementing Regulation (EU) No. 575/2013 on prudential requirements for credit institutions and investment firms, which was to a large extent implemented into Icelandic law in March 2017 with Regulation No. 233/2017.
 In February 2019 a further amendment to the Financial Undertakings Act was approved by the Icelandic Parliament, further implementing CRD IV into Icelandic law, cf. Act No. 8/2019, amending the Financial Undertakings Act.
 The Act No. 8/2019 related to the number of directorships which may be held simultaneously, as well as further enhancing the duties of auditors under the Financial Undertakings Act.

-The timeframe for further implementation in Iceland has not yet been published (see "Risk Factors - Factors that may affect the Bank's ability to fulfil its obligations under Notes issued under the Programme - Application of CRD IV could adversely affect the Bank's results").
-On 22 January 2016, the Financial Stability Council of Iceland published its recommendation to the FME to introduce a 2 per cent. capital buffer for systemically important financial institutions (including the Bank), a systemic risk buffer (of 3 per cent. in the case of the Bank) and a 1 per cent. countercyclical capital buffer.
-On 1 March 2016, the FME decided to uphold these recommendations.
+The timeframe for further implementation in Iceland has not yet been published (see "Risk Factors -Risks relating to the regulatory environment in which the Bank operates - Application of CRD IV (and the CRD V Directive when implemented) could adversely affect the Bank").
+On 22 January 2016, the Financial Stability Council of Iceland published its recommendation to the FSA to introduce a 2 per cent. capital buffer for systemically important financial institutions (including the Bank), a systemic risk buffer (of 3 per cent. in the case of the Bank) and a 1 per cent. countercyclical capital buffer.
+On 1 March 2016, the FSA decided to uphold these recommendations.
 As regards the systemic risk buffer, a phase-in period is foreseen in the case of less significant credit institutions but it has applied, along with the capital buffer for systemically important financial institutions, to systemically important credit institutions (including the Bank) since 1 April 2016.
 The countercyclical capital buffer applied as of 1 March 2017.